Sets a backup profile that defines

-The New Job scheduling page separates the configuration information into three tabs.
+The New Job scheduling page separates the configuration information into four tabs.
 The Contents tab defines the schemas and tables to back up, and whether the job is a full or partial backup.

 Full backup: All schemas and tables are

 (objects) that you want to back up.
-Select an object from the
+Choose Select

-The Options tab includes setting that modify the default behavior of the backup process.
+The Options tab includes settings to modify the default behavior of the backup process.

 By default, the Backup Storage Directory is

 stored under a sub-folder using the name of the Backup

 MySQL Backup Home

 Skip Unused Pages.